schifferlab-yale/MFM-Reader/README.md

 # MFM Image Reader
 This repository contains code intended to assist in the conversion from MFM scans to raw data for artificial spin ice.
-This folder includes the base code for extracting island data from several different lattice times, as well as some example testing images.
+This folder includes the base code for extracting island data from several different lattice types, as well as some example testing images.
 \
 For anyone working on this code in the future, please feel free to email me (Grant Fitez) at grant.fitez@yale.edu or grantfitez@gmail.com with any questions.